 ABSOLUTISM AND ITS DISCONTENTS.
 Absolutism, Nagel claims, imposes restrictions on permissible warfare along two dimensions: the addressee of the attack (or any other act of warfare) and the manner of these actions.
-These acts must be directed at the agent of harm, and they must target his 'harmfulness', his harmful actions specifically, rather than, e.g., the enabling conditions of that harm.
+These acts must be directed at the agent of harm, and they must target his 'harmfulness', 66 his harmful actions specifically, rather than, e.g., the enabling conditions of that harm.

 That second restriction entails, so Nagel, the idea that we must target the harmful agent as a subject.
 They cannot treat him 'anonymously', as an element of a 'bureaucratic operation'.
-Hence, any legitimate act of warfare must be done in the form of a 'direct interpersonal response'.
+Hence, any 67 legitimate act of warfare must be done in the form of a 'direct interpersonal response'.
+This has the following implication.
+There may be situations requiring drastic measures: abandoning a person, killing an enemy combatant.
+Then, Nagel admits, absolutism doesn't have purchasing power: it is no longer applicable.
+But that doesn't make the action justifiable (that is in stark contrast to utilitarianism).